polakowo/yelp-3nf/README.md

 <img src="images/redshift-connection.png"/>

-- In the Airflow UI, turn the DAG "main" on and manually run it.
+- In the Airflow UI, turn on and manually run the DAG "main".

 ## Further resources